The European Union

 Croatia continues the trend of common cannabis use, with 1 out of every 5 adults in Croatia using it at least once in their lifetime.
 The most commonly used stimulant is amphetamines, with 1 out of every 50 adults using it at some point.
 Heroin is the main problem drug for those seeking treatment in Croatia, but within the last decade, the number of people seeking treatment for heroin use has decreased by almost 90%.
 The country has enacted harm reduction interventions such as offering free counseling and testing, as well as providing needles and syringes that come with information on safer drug use.

 Cyprus, an island country in the Eastern Mediterranean, joined the EU in 2004.
-With 1 in 10 adults in Cyprus using cannabis at some point in their lives, marijuana is the most common illicit substance used on the island, with use of other substances being uncommon.
+With 1 in 10 adults in Cyprus using cannabis at some point in their lives, marijuana is the most common illicit substance used on the island, with use of other substances being less common.
 Local cultivation of cannabis is rare, with the majority of drugs being shipped into the country coming from the Netherlands.
 Other drugs that have been seized entering the country include cocaine, heroin, methamphetamine, and MDMA, but those numbers have been decreasing over the years.
 Most people seeking treatment in Cyprus are there for cannabis or opioid use.

 Questions about treatment?